 How It Works:

 VitalStim® involves the administration of small, electrical impulses to the swallowing muscles in the throat through electrodes attached to the skin.
 Once the electrodes are placed and current intensity has been increased to a satisfactory level, the therapist begins traditional exercise therapy with the patient.
 The patient exercises the swallowing muscles for periods of up to one hour while receiving concurrent VitalStim® therapy.

 VitalStim®, when applied in this manner, increases muscle strength, accelerates cortical reorganization and increases the effectiveness of the exercise therapy.

 - Only certified VitalStim® therapists can administer the treatment.

 - The treatment must be combined with active swallowing or oral motor exercises.

-- Therapy is recommended a minimum of two times a week.
+- Therapy is recommended a minimum of three times a week.